 - Cover the dried chiles with boiling water and let sit for 30 minutes to soften and rehydrate.

 - Cover a baking sheet entirely with foil.
-Arrange the tomatoes, peppers, and tomatillos on the pan, leaving space between each.
-(Leave everything whole.)
+Arrange the tomatoes, fresh peppers, and tomatillos on the pan, leaving space between each.
+Note: leave everything whole.

 - Set your oven rack to the highest setting and broil the veggies on high for about 20 minutes, or until blackened.
 I give them a turn every 5 minutes or so.

-- Drain and quickly blister the dehydrated peppers, they won't take as long, so watch them carefully.
+- Drain the dried peppers and quickly blister tthem under the broiler.
+They will just take a minute or so, watch them carefully.

-- Meanwhile process the onion and garlic until the onion is finely minced.
+- Meanwhile process the onion and garlic in your food processor until the onion is finely minced.
 Put in a large mixing bowl and set aside.

 - Put the blackened tomatoes and tomatillos into the food processor and pulse/process until they're smooth.
 Scrape down the sides of the bowl if necessary.
 Pour into the bowl with the onions.